iivanoo/covid-apps-observer/data/data_us/reports/resources/org.intermountainhealthcare.android.connectcare___12.0.19.010_02/report.md

 > Great, got me in in the early morning hours before urgent cares were even open.<br> :date: __2021-01-26 14:03:49__

 > The provider was very concerned about why I was using connect care.
 She was just a caring person.<br> :date: __2021-01-17 23:08:12__

-> So convenient.
-Can't wait to share with my college student.
-Be prepared to fill in information as you would at a doctor's office.<br> :date: __2021-01-14 23:20:59__